-Further, a company may also provide that the liability of a director must be unlimited, regardless of the fact that the company itself is a limited liability company, provided that the director is given notice before he or she takes up the appointment that his or her liability shall be unlimited.
-The company may also, by special resolution, amend its memorandum make the liability of its directors or managers unlimited.
+Further, a company may also provide that the liability of a director must be unlimited, regardless of the fact that the company itself is a limited liability company, provided that the director is given notice before they take up the appointment that their liability should be unlimited.
+The company may also, by special resolution, amend its memorandum to make the liability of its directors or managers unlimited.